DigitalHealthZurich/MDR_Guideline/md_sites/technicaldoc_1.md

 - Identification of any software included in or necessary for the device to operate.
 - Versioning information, intended function, and key performance parameters.
 - Overview of software architecture, operating environment, and compatibility requirements.

+### 9. Previous Generations and Comparative Devices

+- Description of any predecessor products or earlier device generations.
+- Identification of comparable devices already on the market, including a summary comparison of key features, technological characteristics, and risk profiles.
+- Reference to clinical evaluation documentation where comparative performance or safety data is presented.

+### 10. Novel Features (if applicable)

+- Description of any new or innovative features introduced with this device, especially if they impact performance, risk, or intended purpose.
+- Explanation of how these features were verified, validated, and assessed for their impact on safety and performance.

+### 11. Qualification as a Medical Device

+- Clear explanation of why the product qualifies as a medical device under **Article 2(1) of MDR 2017/745**.
+- Description of how the device achieves its principal intended action through mechanical, physical, or software-driven means, rather than pharmacological, immunological, or metabolic means.

 ---